PJMantoss/mern-project/client/README.md

 - Axios

 ## Steps To Run Project Locally
-- Clone repo to any dir on your machine
+- Clone repo to your machine
+- Open two separate tabs on your terminal
-- cd into 'server' and run 'npm install' to add dependencies (express, mongoose, cors)
+- In the first tab, cd into 'server' and run 'npm install' to add dependencies (express, mongoose, cors)
-- cd into 'client' and run 'npm install' to add dependencies (axios)
+- In the second tab, cd into 'client' and run 'npm install' to add dependencies (axios)

 ### Date: 19 January, 2022